BerkeleyHCI/PolymorphicBlocks/getting-started.md

 As you continue to modify HDL, the unique component identifiers (tstamps) are stable and allows you to update a partial layout with a new netlist.
 **Unique component identifiers are generated from Block names, so if HDL names change those footprints will not update.**

+Component refdeses are generated in order of block instantiation, depth-first.

 ## Adding a Switch Matrix Generator